inlife/nexrender/packages/nexrender-core/readme.md

 * `addLicense` - boolean, providing false will disable ae_render_only_node.txt license file auto-creation (true by default)
 * `forceCommandLinePatch` - boolean, providing true will force patch re-installation
 * `onInstanceSpawn` - a callback, if provided, gets called when **aerender** instance is getting spawned, with instance pointer.
 Can be later used to kill a hung aerender process.
 Callback signature: `function (instance, job, settings) {}`
+* `actions` - an object with keys corresponding to the `module` field when defining an action, value should be a function matching expected signature of an action.
+Used for defining actions programmatically without needing to package the action as a separate package